Wilbour Papyrus: Land

-Taxation or Rent
+Taxation or rent

 The purpose of the survey conducted is unclear.
 What is known is that it documents the exchange of grain between farmers and the state.
 It is unknown whether or not these exchanges were a tax or a kind of rent or both.
 The language in the document could imply private ownership of ihwty farms by farmers, meaning the exchange of grain from them to the state would have to be taxes, though at rates far lower than is expected for a grain tax.
 This low-tax rate could be explained by the expectation that farmers were to give goods like pottery, textiles and other foodstuffs to the state as an additional tax and meant to work in the off season as a corvée labor force as a form of taxation through labor.
-The alternative, is that these ihwty farms were being rented from the state and their rent was payed as a percentage of grain produced by the land.
+The alternative, is that these ihwty farms were being rented from the state and their rent was paid as a percentage of grain produced by the land.
 The larger three types of plots that were worked by field workers paid taxes by turning over 30 percent of their harvest.
 It is possible that this survey was conducted to evaluate and change the tax or rent rates.
 It was likely ordered by the "Chief Taxing Master", an official in charge of the financial matters of Egypt.